 This module is best executed using an eportfolio learning model.
 One of the benefits of an e-portfolio learning model is that it can be content-independent.
 It functions in tandem with the formal curriculum to boost students’ metacognitive work as they are learning about a particular subject.
-Metacognitive and reflection-based assignments can be articulated with any area of the curriculum at faculty discretion.
+Metacognitive and reflection-based assignments can be articulated with any area of the curriculum.
 This approach to learning is grounded in student experience and is considered a High Impact Practice (HIP).
 These practices often create meaningful links between courses and towards the personal and professional skills students will need upon graduation.
 As in service-learning and education abroad, and lab work in the sciences, one of our premises is that it is essential for learning to go beyond classroom.
 We are focused on real-world skills and abilities, including:

 - “Soft skills” of cross-cultural communication, active listening, and online communication, soft skills that are gaining more cache in the job market.

 - “Hard skills” of media production aspects provide hands-on training for technical skills used in media production.

 - Research skills, as students work as curators who analyze primary and secondary sources, and learn how to learn from their conversation partners as informants.

 Our philosophy is that university teaching should include learning how to learn and how to “do academics” while also teaching the core literacies and skills of the liberal arts and professional curricula. ePortfolios are excellent mechanisms for accessing metacognitive dimensions of learning while in college.
 The following approaches work well when used along with eportfolios and help students achieve academic success and make it easier for professors to individualize the learning:

 - Encouraging a growth mindset through reflection exercises

 - Inquiry-based learning, offering students concepts that they can use as lenses of analysis and apply to any topic they are personally interested in or which they consider to be of global importance.
 For example, East vs West